dapper-labs-talent/cc_EdwardFeng_BackendAPI/QnA.md

 What are the security holes (if any) in your system?
 If there are any, how would you fix them?

+> I have addressed all the security measure I know of
 >
+> 1. hashing the password
+> 2. JWT token exchange for authentication
+> 3. Using ORM (Mongoose) wrapping around the database to deal with database injection.
+>
+> Would love to learn more about anything I don't know about.
+After all, I don't know what I don't know.

 Do you feel that your skills were well tested?